-Diermeier and Merlo (2004) tested the validity of both Baron and Ferejohn's model and Austen-Smith and Banks' model with empirical data.
-Diermeier and Merlo concluded that Baron and Ferejohn's model best fit the empirical data collected from over 313 government formations in 11 multi-party democracies in the period of 1945 to 1997.
-However, they also realized that an alternative model that combines the underlying assumptions of both models made an even better fit with the empirical data.
-As my model is trying to portray a nomination process which has less complexity than a government formation process, primary considerations were given to Baron and Ferejohn's assumptions.
-And for this purpose, Diermeier and Merlo's study was able to confirm the underlying assumptions in, and the validity of, my second stage.
+Diermeier and Merlo (2004) used empirical data to test the validity of both Baron and Ferejohn's model and Austen-Smith and Banks' model.
+Diermeier and Merlo concluded that Baron and Ferejohn's model best fit the empirical data collected from over 313 government formations in 11 multi-party democracies between 1945 and 1997.
+However, they also concluded that an alternative model that combined the underlying assumptions of both models resulted in an even better fit with the empirical data.
+As my model attempts to portray a nomination process with less complexity than a government formation process, primary considerations were given to Baron and Ferejohn's assumptions.
+And for this purpose, Diermeier and Merlo's study was able to confirm the underlying assumptions in, and the validity of, the second stage in my model.